+- Hay enterprises

+- Use one of the recommended hay crop enterprise types for the crop enterprise analysis.

+- Hay, alfalfa

+Hay, mixed

-- Hay, grass - "Hay" should not be the crop type used in the enterprise analysis.
-It is acceptable to use "Hay" as the crop type on the balance sheet and cash flow projection. - Within FINAN Crop and Feed Check, all hays are combined.
+- Hay, clover Hay, grass

+- "Hay" should not be the crop type used in the enterprise analysis.
+It is acceptable to use "Hay" as the crop type on the balance sheet and cash flow projection.

+- Within FINAN Crop and Feed Check, all hays are combined.
 Exception Hay, Small Grain.
 This crop analyzes small grain & hay crop as one.
 Crop Type is Normal (not established). - For haylage, baleage, and other wet forages (other than corn silage), it is preferred the dry hay crop type be used in the analysis.
-Convert the forage production to dry hay equivalents using the formula found under Total Production. - Wheat, Kernza is a perennial crop, therefore, year 1 production should be marked establish. - Organic transition crops should be listed as conventional crops until fully organic certified. - All crops can now be designated as organic.
+Convert the forage production to dry hay equivalents using the formula found under Total Production.

+- Wheat, Kernza is a perennial crop, therefore, year 1 production should be marked establish. - Organic transition crops should be listed as conventional crops until fully organic certified. - All crops can now be designated as organic.
 Select the 'Organic' check box for organic crops being analyzed in the Crop Enterprise Analysis.